 The restaurant is available for private hire, as is the Private Dining Room, an intimate space that hosts up to 12 guests.

-Hauser & Wirth Los Angeles supports, collaborates and works in partnership with many local and international cultural organizations, museums, nonprofits, and universities: California State, Los Angeles, Garden School Foundation, California Institute of the Arts, Art + Practice, Little Tokyo Service Center, Piece by Piece, MADE by DWC, Los Angeles Chamber Orchestra, Rio Terà dei Pensieri, The Institute for Art and Olfaction, ARTBOOK, ArtBites, No)One.
-Art House, Hammer Museum, Los Angeles County Museum of Art, LAXART, Institute of Contemporary Art, Los Angeles, Museum of Contemporary Art, Los Angeles, and Southern California Institute of Architecture.
+Hauser & Wirth Downtown Los Angeles supports, collaborates and works in partnership with many local and international cultural organizations, museums, nonprofits, and universities: Artbook, Art + Practice, The Broad, California Institute of the Arts, California State University, Los Angeles, Downtown Women’s Center, Garden School Foundation, Hammer Museum, Institute of Contemporary Art, Los Angeles, Los Angeles County Museum of Art, Los Angeles Public Library, Los Angeles Review of Books, Museum of Contemporary Art, Los Angeles, Piece by Piece, Nest Global, Ramón C. Cortines, School of Visual and Performing Arts, Southern California Institute of Architecture, and WordsUncaged.

 Since 2017, the innovative Community Impact Media course has welcomed over 180 Cal State LA students who have produced over 30 documentaries on LA-based nonprofits, creating new pathways to creative careers and raising awareness of the important work being done to positively impact local communities.

 London-based artist Catherine Goodman held a drawing session on the occasion of her exhibition, ‘New Works,’ in Downtown Los Angeles.